ioetbc/rubber-ducker/api/README.md

 1. run `npm run watch` this will compile the api typescript code into a folder called dist using webpack

-1. run `npm run dev` to start the server
+2. run `npm run dev` to start the server

+## Database setup

+To ssh into the db thats hosted on postgres run this command (find the values in heroku > rubber-ducker > settings > database credentials)
+`psql --host= --port=5432 --username= --password --dbname=`

+To run a migration ssh into the db using the above command then run `psql \i api/src/migrations/reviews.sql`

 ## Authenitcation logic